Preparation for Surgery

 Prepare for Same-Day Surgery

-Learn what to expect from outpatient surgery--procedures that do not need a hospital stay--at Johnston Health in Smithfield or Clayton.
+Learn what to expect from outpatient surgery--procedures that do not need a hospital stay--at UNC Health Johnston in Smithfield or Clayton.

-Make your surgical treatment at Johnston Health go as smoothly as possible by following instructions on how to get ready.
+Make your surgical treatment at UNC Health Johnston go as smoothly as possible by following instructions on how to get ready.
 Count on your surgical team to help you feel comfortable and prepared, so you can focus on recovering.

 Preadmission Phone Call & Testing